 - You are the beneficial owner of the shares.

-Are you established in a country that is not part of the EU or EEA?
-In that case, you can request a dividend tax refund if, in addition to the above conditions, you meet the following conditions:
+If your body is established in a country that is not part of the EU or EEA, you can request a dividend tax refund, if you meet the following conditions in addition to those above:

-- The Netherlands must have made arrangements on the exchange of information with your country of establishment.
+- The Netherlands has made arrangements on the exchange of information with the country where your body is established.

 Living and working in the Netherlands for a time?
 We can help you with your Dutch taxes, so you don't have to deal with the Belastingdienst yourself.
 Whether you're employed or have a small business, we'll make your life easier and save you money.